Zhiyi-Zhang/NDN-Security-Guide/2-2-nac.rst

   3. Adding/Removing schedules

-  In NAC, the access unit is based on time; that is, only when one consumer have the access at one specific timeslot, the consumer can get the D-KEY.
+  In NAC, the access unit is based on time; that is, only when one consumer have the access at one specific time slot, the consumer can get the D-KEY.
 Therefore on data owner's side, there is a concept of **schedule**.
 The schedule is like a timetable defining which user can have access at which time.

-  Assume the data owner want such a schedule: From 04/10/2017 Mon to 04/14/2017 Fri, the authorised time period is from 09:00 to 13:00 on Mon, Wed, and Fri, but no access from 11:00 to 13:00 on 04/12/2017 Wed.
+  Assume the data owner want such a schedule: From 04/10/2017 Mon to 04/14/2017 Fri, the authorized time period is from 09:00 to 13:00 on Mon, Wed, and Fri, but no access from 11:00 to 13:00 on 04/12/2017 Wed.
 Then we can create a schedule:

   .. code-block:: cpp